 - Voted top personal injury lawyer on Avvo

-Below are list of a few of the car accident cases we’ve won.
-To see more visit our results page.
+Below are examples of car accident case results.
+To see more, visit our results page.*

 - Ride Share Passenger vs. Auto / Quadriplegic = $19 million